Mumbai Cobras

-The Mumbai Cobras are a professional baseball club from Mumbai, India.
-Founded in 2023 as a member of Baseball United, the Mumbai Cobras are the first professional baseball team in India's history.
+The Mumbai Cobras are a professional baseball club that is a member of Baseball United.
+Founded in 2023, the team represents Mumbai, India, and plays its games at the Baseball United Ballpark at The Sevens in Dubai.

 History

 The Mumbai Cobras were announced on 15 May 2023, as the first of four franchises revealed by the league.
 They were later awarded the first pick in the inaugural Baseball United draft, which they used to select Karan Patel.
-The Cobras selected 20 players during the 2023 Baseball United Draft,some of whom previously played in Major League Baseball.
+The Cobras selected 20 players during the 2023 Baseball United Draft, some of whom previously played in Major League Baseball.
 Players selected included Andrelton Simmons, Akeem Bostick, and Tiago da Silva.

-Before the inaugural Baseball United season in 2025, Mumbai announced it had signed six players of Indian descent to professional contracts: three Indian Americans (pitcher Karan Patel and infielders Raul Shah and Aaron Singh) as well as three native Indians (pitchers Saurabh Gaikwad, Akshay More and Tushar Lalwani).
+Before the inaugural Baseball United season in 2025, Mumbai announced it had signed six players of Indian descent to professional contracts: three Indian Americans (pitcher Karan Patel and infielders Raul Shah and Aaron Singh) as well as three native Indians (pitchers Akshay More, Saurabh Gaikwad, and Tushar Lalwani).
 The team also signed Lord de Vera and Ian Mercado, the first known Filipino players to play professional baseball since Claudio Manela, who debuted in 1921 for the Cincinnati Cuban Stars in the first Negro National League.

+The Cobras debuted on November 14, 2025, the first game of the league's inaugural 2025 season, in a 4–6 loss to Karachi; Karan Patel was the starting pitcher.
+Nevertheless, the team became the first in the league to clinch a spot in the championship series.